synthesized-io/tdk-quest/README.md

 ### Setup your first Workflow

-To populate the non-production database, you're going to use Synthesized's TDK.
+To populate the non-production database, you're going to use the Synthesized platform.

-If you're not yet familiar with Synthesized TDK, you should learn about it by visiting the "[What is TDK?](https://docs.synthesized.io/tdk/latest/user_guide/getting_started/what_is_tdk)" page in the official documentation, then reading about [Masking](https://docs.synthesized.io/tdk/latest/user_guide/030_masking_your_data/masking).
+If you're not yet familiar with the Synthesized platform, you should learn about it by visiting the "[What is Synthesized?](https://docs.synthesized.io/tdk/latest/user_guide/010_get_started/welcome)" page in the official documentation, then reading about [Masking](https://docs.synthesized.io/tdk/latest/user_guide/020_guides/masking_data/).

 From the home page create a new workflow and name it whatever you like.
 Choose to create an empty workflow.
 You will be prompted to select data sources, which should be automatically filled in as `input` and `output`.
 These are predefined data sources that connect to the demo database.